Delaware DBA

 FAQs

-No. Because a DBA is not a business entity like an LLC or corporation, you will not need a new EIN.
+You won’t need a new EIN for your DBA name because a DBA is not a business entity like an LLC or corporation.

 There is no limit to the number of DBAs you can have for your business.
 However, remember that you must file a separate Registration of Trade, Business, & Fictitious Name Certificate for each DBA you wish to register.